 This is a 10-step guide to programming your dreams and controlling the contents of your dreams:

-1. A few hours before bedtime, try to relax and not to overload yourself with unnecessary emotions and experiences, dense meal and physical exercise.
+1. A few hours before bedtime, try to relax and to not overload yourself with unnecessary emotions and experiences, heavy meals, and high-intensity workouts.

-2. Decide on what you want to dream.
-It should not be a detailed description of the plot, because dreams are built on their own internal logic.
+2. Decide on what you want to dream about.
+It should not be a detailed description of the plot because dreams are built on their own intrinsic logic.
 Specify what kind of intellectual or creative problem you want to solve, or maybe you want to visit a foreign country, go on an adventure or see your relative who lives far away.
 In any case, the task should reflect a real situation that bothers you.

-3. After specifying the purpose you want to accomplish with the help of your dreams, write it down on a piece of paper.
+3. After specifying the purpose you want to accomplish by programming your dreams, write it down on a piece of paper.

-4. Now you need to get ready for remembering your dream.
-To do this, put a pad and pen next to your bed in order to write down as more details as possible just after waking up.
+4. Now, you need to get ready for remembering your dream.
+To do this, put a pad and pen next to your bed in order to write down as many details as possible just after waking up.

 6. Learn to enter in the altered states of consciousness, which accompany us before and after sleep.
 Do not fall asleep immediately, as soon as your head touches the pillow, and do not jump out of bed immediately after waking up.
 A state between dream and reality is a sort of window to the worlds where we can get important information.

-7. During falling asleep, when you are in such an altered state of consciousness, vizualize the smallest details of the picture you want to dream.
-Engage your imagination and fantasy
+7. During falling asleep, when you are in such an altered state of consciousness, visualize the smallest details of the picture you want to dream.
+Engage your imagination and fantasy.

 8. When you wake up, do not rush back to reality and try to cling to the remnants of the pictures that have not yet completely evaporated from your mind.